Where To Eat & Drink In The Arts District guide image

 OpenTable logo

-This Mexican rooftop bar does something Under The Silver Lake could never do—makes Los Angeles look and feel like a million bucks.
-Maybe it’s the altitude, or perhaps it’s the red pepper mezcal negroni we insist on always having in our hands, but Cha Cha Cha is the kind of place that reminds you why you still live in this city.
+This Mexican rooftop bar makes Los Angeles look and feel like a million bucks.
+Maybe it’s the altitude, or perhaps it’s the spicy pineapple margarita we insist on always having in our hands, but Cha Cha Cha is the kind of place that reminds you why we live in this city.
 Swing by with a few friends for some mezcal cocktails and tuna tostadas, hit a romantic date night out of the park, or convince an out-of-town friend to move to LA.

 If you’re someone who, in this day and age, still loves a hot bowl of ramen (for the record, we do too), head to Afuri.
 The specialty at this Tokyo-based chain is their yuzu shio broth—a light, acidic variety that’s unlike anything else in the city.
 It’s made from a combination of chicken, seafood, vegetables, and seaweed, which provides a bright umami flavor that hits the spot no matter what temperature it is outside.
 Plus, with a full beer and cocktail menu, Afuri is a great casual group option, especially before a night out.